srpatx/srp-style/README.md

 ## Code of Conduct

-Everyone interacting in the Groundwork::Style project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/groundwork-style/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SRP::Style project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/srpatx/srp-style/blob/master/CODE_OF_CONDUCT.md).